How Much Are Social Security Disability Benefits Worth?

 However, there’s one catch to backpay.
 Social Security Disability benefits have a five-month waiting period.
 This means that your first five months of benefits are essentially canceled.
 For example, if you have an Established Onset Date of 10 months before your date of application, you will receive five months of backpay.

 As you can see, navigating the Social Security Administration’s guidelines is a difficult process.
-That’s why it’s important that you have experienced attorneys like the ones at Tuggle, Schiro & Lictenberger working for you.
+That’s why it’s important that you have experienced attorneys like the ones at Tuggle, Schiro & Lichtenberger working for you.
+We help people in Springfield-Decatur, Champaign-Urbana, Danville and across Central Illinois.
 Call us today at 888-389-2810 for a free consultation.
 There is no fee for our services unless you win benefits.